 The above will become clearer, by the end of this post.

 2020 and 2021, have been years like no other, and have impacted every single person on the planet.
 With the world changing so dramatically and drastically, this will undoubtedly affect all of our pets.
 One thing that we have seen a dramatic increase in, is people bringing a new puppy into their home.
-In this blog, I want to talk about how your new puppy has been impacted by Covid, how it will affect them in the future, and things you need to be aware of.
+In this blog, I want to talk about how your new puppy has been impacted by Covid, how it will affect them in the future, and things you may need to be aware of.
 As many existing puppy owners will know, it can be challenging bringing up a puppy at the best of times.
-You would think being at home more would have its benefits such as, you’re home more to catch them doing the toilet inside.
-You’re with them more to catch them chewing.
-You’re around much more, presenting yourself as a continual target for their teeth.
+You would think being at home more would have its benefits such as, you’re home more to catch them doing the toilet inside, you’re with them more to catch them chewing, you’re around much more, presenting yourself as a continual target for their teeth!
 Oh, the joys!
 But seriously, there will be some benefits of you being around them more due to lockdown, such as having a stronger relationship, the speeding up of training, not having to worry about where they are or what they’re doing, when you’re at work, and so on.
-Although these benefits along with others, are of course great, unfortunately the Covid side-effects and knock-on effects, will overshadow these benefits.
-Every dog owner should know that socialising your new puppy with what’s in this world, should be your absolute main priority for several weeks and months, from the moment your puppy arrives.
-All training, although it is important, falls behind the need to socialise your dog with the world we live in.
+Although these benefits along with others, are of course great, unfortunately the Covid side-effects and knock-on effects, will overshadow these benefits I feel in the long run.
+Every dog owner should know, that socialising your new puppy with what’s in this world, should be your absolute main priority for several weeks and months, from the moment your puppy arrives.
+All training, although is important, falls behind the need to socialise your dog with the world we live in.
 The problem with that is this.
 This current world, isn’t the world that we live in, so how do we socialise them to it?
-Socialising, environmental training, familiarisation, are all things that would happen naturally through time, patience, lots of positive exposure and experiences, as well as a gradual introduction to this busy world.
+Socialising, environmental training, familiarisation, desensitisation, are all things that would have happen naturally in time, with patience, lots of positive exposure and experiences, as well as a gradual introduction to the busy world.
 The world has been on hold for over 12 months now, but your new puppy has continued to develop, & could now be anything from six months to 14 months, dependent on when you got them in lockdown.
 So, how has Covid impacted your new puppy?

 For a start, guests calling to the home have been cut right back to the bare minimum, if anything!
 This means not only has your dog not got use to people coming up your drive, ringing the doorbell, or coming into the home, but also moving around the home.
 The obvious ones, like the right age socialising, and all-important play and learning experiences, that will shape our puppy for life with both humans and dogs.
 It’s difficult enough for a new puppy owner, to make sure your puppy gets not just enough socialising, but the right type of socialising.
 With pretty much every avenue of this being made impossible, even if your puppy was to miss two or three weeks of this, in important development periods, it’s going to have a huge impact on their adult life, and not for the better.
 So, if they have missed many many months of this, for some dogs, it’s already shaped their behaviour for life.
 Some of you may have gone a year or more now, with little to no interactions with people or dogs, and for those of you who this would apply to, when the world does return to its normal self, it will be your dogs that will struggle the most to adapt to this change.